chrismacp/chrismacp.github.io/_posts/2017-04-09-pesky-ikea-pegs.md

 the things that has been bugging me for a while was a kitchen cupboard that had a missing shelf due to a few missing pegs that hold it up.

 It occurred to me last week that I could try to 3D print some new pegs and today I finally got some time to see if it would work.
 TLDR: it does.

-Sometimes I get really excited and get [Blender](https://www.blender.org/) (amazing open-source 3D modelling application) fired up straight away, but I've learnt that it's really worthwhile checking the web first to see if someone has already put the effort in.
+Sometimes I get really excited and instantly fire up [Blender](https://www.blender.org/) (amazing open-source 3D modelling application), but I've learnt that it's really worthwhile checking the web first to see if someone has already put the effort in.
 Don't re-invent the wheel, is what we'd say at work.

 So after about 30 seconds of Googling...
 I found this design: